-When it comes to stress, try and identify and challenge the thoughts or inner voice that makes you feel stressed.
+When it comes to stress, try to identify and challenge the thoughts or inner voice that makes you feel stressed.
 It can be helpful to:

 Sometimes if you don't waste energy fighting a feeling, you can feel better faster and calm down faster.

-If you have been worrying about your mood, stress, emotions or body image there are also many other practical things you can do:
+If you have been worrying about your mood, stress, emotions or body image, there are also many other practical things you can do to help:

 What messages is it sending?

-Is there an issue that’s been on your mind?
+Is there an issue that has been on your mind?

 Do you have a plan to do something about it?

-What can you do and how might others assist you?
+What can you do, and how might others help you?

 Take time out to think about what's going on in your life and how you can best manage it.

-There are techniques which can be successful in helping to deal with depression, anxiety, stress and poor body image
+There are techniques that can be successful in helping to deal with depression, anxiety, stress and poor body image.

 Mindfulness training teaches you to focus on the present moment and not get so caught up in your thinking.
-It is also important to reduce stressors as this can set off anxiety and depression.
-Mindfulness is a technique that can be learned and incorporated into your daily life to help manage anxiety and improve your wellbeing.
+It is also important to reduce stressors, as these can set off anxiety and depression.
+Mindfulness is a clinically proven technique that can be learned and incorporated into your daily life to help manage anxiety and improve your wellbeing.